 Includes attributes indicating income (e.g.

 Includes attributes indicating (pre-2020) commute habits, including method (e.g.

 pop_commute_departure_0630_to_0659), and duration (

 Includes attributes dealing with housing units type (e.g.

 water data attributes indicate the type of water body.

 - Type of water body

-Note that a protected area may have a value of 1 for more than one attribute.
-For example, a state park would have
+Note that a park may have a value of 1 for more than one attribute.
+For example, a state park might have

 The full set of underlying data sources and attributes is detailed in the Iggy Data Dictionary.

 We use the Iggy Ontology to categorize places in the poi data source.
 The ontology consists of two levels, detailed below with examples: